twinlogix/typetta/docs/chapters/advanced/security.md

 });
 ```
 This request does not generate any error and, on the contrary, it returns all the posts of user 2 and, of these posts, all the fields allowed by the `VIEW_POSTS` `permission`.
 Typetta infers the operation security domains from the given filter.
-While using the driver specific filter Typetta cannot infer any operation security domains, anyways you can force them by using the operation metadata:
+If you use any driver specific filter, Typetta cannot automatically infer the relative operation security domain, anyways you can explicitly specify it inside the operation metadata as following:
 ```typescript
 const entityManager = new EntityManager({
   security: {